University of South Wales: Faculties

 The university has a film school, animation facilities, broadcasting studios, a photography school, poets, scriptwriters and authors as well as the national music and drama conservatoire, the Royal Welsh College of Music and Drama, as a wholly owned subsidiary.
 It offers a range of qualifications from further education to degrees to PhD study.
-As a Post 92 University it delivers a range of STEM subjects.
+As a Post 92 University, it delivers a range of STEM subjects.

 Campuses

-The university has three main campuses located in South Wales:
+The university currently has three campuses all situated in South Wales.

 Cardiff

 The Faculty of Business & Creative Industries is based at the Cardiff Campus.
-The Atrium Building is the only building at the campus, originally opened by the University of Glamorgan in 2007 the building was extended at a cost of £14.7 million to replace the Caerleon campus.
+The ATRiuM (officially ATRiuM: Cardiff Faculty of business and Creative Industries and also known as ATRiuM Building) is the only building at the campus.
+Originally opened by the University of Glamorgan in 2007 the building was extended at a cost of £14.7 million to replace the Caerleon campus.
 The building re-opened during September 2016.
+It is located in the Adamsdown area, at 86-88 Adam Street, near Cardiff Queen Street railway station.

+In Phase 2, ATRiuM expanded on the western side of the original structure (phase 1) on un-used land on the eastern side and the site of an old garage on the western side.
+The new two storey ATRiuM 2A includes part of the South Wales Business School, as well as a Students Union bar and an 'Ideas factory'.
+It opened for the new term in September 2014.
+The eastern side ATRiuM 2B, will be a five-storey building with new teaching facilities.

+Amongst the key ATRiuM facilities are a design studio, television studio, 180-seat theatre space, cinema, 180 seat main lecture theatre, a cafe and advice shops.
+In July 2010, it was filmed for The Sarah Jane Adventures fifth series episode The Man Who Never Was (the final episode filmed before Elisabeth Sladen's death in 2011).

 The campus also included the Atlantic House building, which was closed due to declining student numbers.

 Newport

 The university's newest campus is the £40 million campus on the west bank of the River Usk in Newport city centre.
 The 'City Campus' was built for the University of Wales, Newport and was opened in 2011 by Sir Terry Matthews.
 Originally built to house a variety of undergraduate and postgraduate courses for the Newport Business School, Newport Film School and the university's art and design department, it now hosts departments and courses primarily from the Faculty of Life Sciences and Education, including teaching, social work and youth work as well as some courses in business together with the National Cyber Security Academy.